carbon-design-system/carbon-website-archive/src/content/tutorial/3-grid-components/react.md

 ---
-title: 4.
-Form Validation
+title: 3.
+Grid and Components
-tabs: ['Vanilla', 'React', 'Angular']
+tabs: ['Vanilla', 'React']
 ---

 ## To Do